-3.3.8 Compressor/Limiter Parameters
+3.3.8.1 Compressor / Limiter Parameters

-Press GLOBAL VIEW: COMP-LIM.
+Press GLOBAL VIEW: COMP LIMIT.

 This view enables the user to control the most important parameters of the dynamics section's compressor and limiter parts.
 The complete parameter set is available on the channel-related dynamics view, refer to chapter 3.4.2.
-In that chapter you will also find the parameter details.
+There you will also find all parameter details.